Get solutions and answers to your PHP development questions here.

 This article gives you an overview of APC and OPcache and shows you how to enable PHP opcode caching for your hosting account.

 Learn to send e-mail via SMTP with PHP and PHPMailer.
 This article shows you how to install PHPMailer with Composer and Git, and includes code samples to get you started.

 Learn how to harden PHP 7 and earlier versions to have better security.
 This article shows how to configure PHP 7 settings to help improve security.

 This article describes how to use .user.ini files to specify custom PHP settings in a specific directory.

-ionCube PHP Loader is currently not available when running PHP 8.
-Learn how to work around this issue in this article.
+ionCube PHP Loader is not available when running PHP 8.0, but it does work on PHP 8.1.
+Learn more in this article.